 While this is a welcome step forward, more needs to be done to properly instigate a retrofit revolution.
 This will be vital for the country to hit net zero targets and help drop energy bills, something especially important during the ongoing cost of living crises.

 At the FMB, we’ll continue to push for a fully-fledged National Retrofit Strategy and will strive to bolster the market through the introduction of reduced VAT on all RMI work.
-You can follow our work on our Campaign pages
+You can follow our work on our campaign pages

 Further information